Nordix/openldap-ppolicy-pwdcheck-module/README.md

 olcPPolicyCheckModule: libcheck_password.so
 ```

-Refer to OpenLDAP 2.6 documentation for details on overlay and module configuration.
+Refer to [OpenLDAP documentation](https://www.openldap.org/doc/admin26/overlays.html#Password%20Policies) for details on ppolicy overlay.

 ### Configuration

-By default, the module reads its configuration from `/etc/openldap/check_password.conf` if the file exists.
+By default, the module reads its configuration from `/etc/openldap/check_password.conf` (if the file exists).
-You can change this location or provide configuration in the following ways:
+You can change the configuration file location by one of the following methods:

-- Set the `PWDCHECK_MODULE_CONFIG_FILE` environment variable before starting `slapd` to specify a custom config file path.
-- Set the `CONFIG` variable in the Makefile during compilation to change the default path, see [Compiling](#compiling).
+- Set the `CONFIG` variable in the [`Makefile`](Makefile) during compilation, see [Compiling](#compiling).
+- Set the `PWDCHECK_MODULE_CONFIG_FILE` environment variable before starting `slapd`.
-- Provide configuration using `pwdCheckModuleArg` in the `pwdPolicyChecker` object class, see [`slapo-ppolicy(5)`](https://www.openldap.org/software/man.cgi?query=slapo-ppolicy&sektion=5&apropos=0&manpath=OpenLDAP+2.6-Release).
+- Provide configuration using `pwdCheckModuleArg` attribute in the `pwdPolicyChecker` object class in your ppolicy object, see [`slapo-ppolicy(5)`](https://www.openldap.org/software/man.cgi?query=slapo-ppolicy&sektion=5&apropos=0&manpath=OpenLDAP+2.6-Release).

 #### Parameters

+The following parameters can be set in the configuration:

 | Parameter                   | Type                | Default | Description                                                    |
 | --------------------------- | ------------------- | ------- | -------------------------------------------------------------- |